 River Heron Review Issue 4.2 has launched and is ready for you to read and enjoy.
 Issue 4.2 includes the work of 20 poets: J.I.
 Kleinberg, Tresha Faye Haefner, Dean Schabner, Wendy Steginsky, John Sibley Williams, Maliká Duff, Hannah Larrabee, Julie Cooper-Fratrik, and more.
 See a full contributor list at the River Heron Review website.

 River Heron Review is an online poetry journal first envisioned in New Hope, Pennsylvania by Robbin Farr and Judith Lagana.
-They wanted to serve the literary community through publication, readings, workshops, and bringing the written word to life in as many ways as possible.
+They want to serve the literary community through publication, readings, workshops, and to bring the written word to life in as many ways as possible.

-RHR publishes two digital issues a year (in February and August) online along with a contest issue and a supplemental issue.
+RHR publishes two digital issues a year (in February and August) online along with two contest issues and a supplemental issue featuring poems of socio-political nature.
 Speaking of the contest issue, the River Heron Poetry Prize is currently open to submissions through May 31.
 The Winner receives $500 and publication.
-This year’s final judge is Shankar Narayan who won the 2020 prize.
+This year’s final judge is Thomas McGuire who won the 2022 prize.

 RHR also offers affordable Zoom workshops.
 Upcoming workshops include the Telling the Story – Poetry Critique with editor Robbin Farr, Poetry Boost – From Title to Publication, Found Forms – Writing Scavenged Poems, In Conversation with Art – Writing an Ekphrastic Response, and others.